 That’s right.
 New Year’s.

-Of course, we’ve all had more than a fair share of challenges and frustrations over the past few years, so as the calendar prepares to flip over into 2022, it’s only natural to have some questions and concerns.
+Of course, we’ve all had our fair share of challenges and frustrations the past few years, so as the calendar flips to 2024, it’s only natural to have some questions and concerns.
 It’s also commonplace to prepare a “to-do list” of hopes, dreams, goals, and aspirations for the new year.
 You might know these as “New Year’s resolutions.”
 You might also have experienced a challenge or two making them…stick.

-If you’re looking for some ways to make your New Year’s resolutions last past just a few days or weeks into 2022, we have some Zillion tips for you.
+If you’re looking for your New Year’s resolutions to extend past a few weeks into the new year, Zillion has some tips for you.
 Not as in many, many millions of suggestions or ideas.
 But a handful of helpful strategies, ideas, and techniques from the jewelry insurance professionals here at Zillion.

 Don’t Be Afraid to Dream BIG